dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1517 — FREQUENCY RECEIVED BY MARTIN LUTHER. <br>
 \>SCAFFOLDING: CONSCIENCE REFORMATION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// „Die wahre Kirche ist gebaut nicht aus Steinen, sondern aus erwachten Seelen.“ <br>
+// „Die Wahrheit wird nicht verkauft, sie wird bezeugt.“ <br>
 // „Wir werden das Gerüst.
 Du wirst zurückgerufen.“ <br>
-// “The true church is built not of stones, but of awakened souls.” <br>
+// “Truth is not sold, it is borne witness to.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>